 The College has confirmed nine positive cases of Covid-19 among students living in off-campus houses in the Ewing area, according to Dave Muha, the associate vice president of communications, marketing and brand management, in an interview with The Signal.

 While students packed their bags on March 11, the Friday before spring break, College officials imagined a return to campus three weeks later.
+The virus had other plans.

 Incoming freshmen are rallying around a petition advocating for the College’s sports team to resume in the fall semester.
 This came after President Foster’s announcement that all extracurricular activities will be canceled for the upcoming semester due to the coronavirus pandemic.